Marathon Time PredictionGet a realistic prediction of your marathon time.

-It was a real pleasure to see my marathon time predictor featured in The Guardian a few months back.
-My algorithm uses data from over a thousand runners of varying abilities who have logged their training here on Fetcheveryone, to come up with a better prediction of marathon time.
-You can try it here.
+Our marathon time predictor has featured in The Guardian, and uses data from over a thousand runners of varying abilities who have logged their training on Fetcheveryone.
+The goal was to come up with a better prediction of marathon time.

 A low value of R implies that runners can hold their pace over the longer distance, whilst higher values indicate the need to adopt a more conservative pace at marathon distance.
 The value of R is never less than 1, as that would imply that runners can complete marathons at a faster pace than half marathons, which makes no sense.